-Businesses in Bangladesh typically follow a fiscal year from July to June, with the exception of banks, non-banking financial institutions, and insurance companies that generally align with the calendar year from January to December.
+Businesses in Bangladesh typically follow a fiscal year from July to June, except for banks, non-banking financial institutions, and insurance companies that generally align with the calendar year from January to December.

 However, the tax authorities do permit subsidiaries of parent companies based outside Bangladesh to adopt a different financial year if necessary.